 A report titled

 Biological Assessment of Iowa's Wadeable Streams is available.
 The report describes a framework for conducting stream bioassessments and how it is used to evaluate the biological

 condition of Iowa's wadeable rivers and streams.
 The document also serves as a foundation for developing biological water quality standards for the

 protection of designated aquatic life uses and measuring progress toward the achievement of Federal Clean Water Act goals.

-All of the data collected through the DNR's Water Monitoring Program section and many other agencies is used to make an "assessment" of the water quality
+All of the data collected through the IDNR's Water Monitoring Program section and many other agencies is used to make an "assessment" of the water quality

 for a given stream.
 These assessments, known as the 305(b) Water Quality Reporting process, use quantitative data to determine the quality of Iowa's water

 These assessments are prepared under guidance provided by the US EPA under Section 305(b) of the

 Clean Water Act to estimate the extent to which

 Iowa's waterbodies meet the goals of the Clean Water Act and attain